 Bath Melts are the perfect gift – the giftee doesn’t need a big bath, a foot soak can be very relaxing in ‘shower only’ bathrooms!
 Bath Melts begin to melt just from physical contact with the skin, so the less handling the better.
 I like my Bath Melts to set up quickly, so you can use the refrigerator or freezer (but don’t let them freeze).

-I have made these in our single cavity Butterfly Silicone Moulds, but I only half fill (as you can see from the picture below - it's a fine line between a moisturising bath and an oil slick, and of course it's essential to take care when stepping in and out of the bath if you have any oil in the water.
+Please note we originally used our single Flexible Butterfly Mould.
+As this has since been discontinued, we suggest using our BW Flex Mould Guest - Truffle Collection or our Flex Mould - Botanic (Single). s you can see from the picture below, it's a fine line between a moisturising bath and an oil slick, and of course it's essential to take care when stepping in and out of the bath if you have any oil in the water.

 This project is from our Natural Skin Care Using Nourishing Oils Book.

 - 20g White Beeswax Beads

 - 5g Apricot Freesia Fragrance or your preferred Essential Oil Blend

 - BW Flex Mould Guest - Truffle Collection